Roman campaigns in Germania (12 BC – AD 16): Background

 In 27 BC, Augustus became princeps and sent Agrippa to quell the uprisings in Gallia.
 During the Gallic uprisings, weapons were smuggled into Gaul across the Rhine from Germania to supply the insurrection.
 At the time, Rome's military presence in the Rhineland was small and its only military operations there were punitive expeditions against incursions.
 It was seen as more important to secure Gaul and wipe out any signs of resistance there.

-After Gaul had been pacified, improvements were made to the infrastructure, including those to the Roman road network in 20 BC by Aggripa.
+After Gaul had been pacified, improvements were made to the infrastructure, including those to the Roman road network in 20 BC by Agrippa.
 Rome increased its military presence along the Rhine and several forts were constructed there between 19 and 17 BC.
 Augustus thought that the future prosperity of the Empire depended on the expansion of its borders, and Germania had become the next target for imperial expansion.

 After capturing and executing Roman soldiers east of the Rhine in 17/16 BC, the tribes Sicambri, Usipetes, and Tencteri crossed the river and attacked a Roman cavalry unit.
 Unexpectedly, they came across the 5th Legion under Marcus Lollius, whom they defeated and whose eagle they captured.
 This defeat convinced Augustus to reorganize and improve the military presence in Gaul in order to prepare the region for campaigns across the Rhine.
 An attack soon after by Lollius and Augustus caused the invaders to retreat back to Germania and sue for peace with Rome.

 From 16 to 13 BC, Augustus was active in Gaul.
 In preparation for the coming campaigns, Augustus established a mint at Lugdunum (Lyon) in Gaul, to supply a means of coining money to pay the soldiers, organized a census for collecting taxes from Gaul, and coordinated the establishment of military bases on the west bank of the Rhine.